-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Services that are covered for you Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Acupuncture for chronic low back pain Covered services include: \$40 copay for each Medicare-covered Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: acupuncture service.
-For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); not associated with surgery; and • not associated with pregnancy.
+What you must pay when you get Services that are covered for you these services Acupuncture for chronic low back pain Covered services include: \$20 Copay for each Medicare-covered acupuncture service.
+Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
-Provider Requirements:

-Services that are covered for you What you must pay when you get these services Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
-Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-Prior authorization required for non- emergent transportation.
-You pay a \$300 copay per one-way trip for Medicare-covered ground ambulance services.
-You pay a \$300 copay per one-way trip for Medicare-covered air ambulance services.
-Copayment waived if admitted to the hospital.
-Annual Physical Exam Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
-Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests or diagnostic tests.
-There is no coinsurance, copayment, or deductible for the annual physical exam.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or and 410.27.

+NP/CNS required by our regulations at 42 CFR §§ 410.26

+What you must pay when you get Services that are covered for you these services Ambulance services Prior authorization required for non-Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest emergent transportation. appropriate facility that can provide care if they are You pay a \$200 copay per one-way trip furnished to a member whose medical condition is such for Medicare-covered ground ambulance that other means of transportation could endanger the services. person's health or if authorized by the plan.
+You pay a \$200 copay per one-way trip Non-emergency transportation by ambulance is for Medicare-covered air ambulance appropriate if it is documented that the member's services. condition is such that other means of transportation Copayment waived if admitted to the could endanger the person's health and that hospital. transportation by ambulance is medically required.